 Weight Cutting During A Menstrual Cycle

 The main trouble with trying to cut weight during a menstrual cycle has everything to do with hormones.
 The female body is designed to bear children, and it reminds ladies of that every month.
 Physiologically speaking, hormones in the female body circulate rhythmically not only on a daily but also on a monthly basis.
 These hormones, among other things, have a significant effect on fluid retention.
-This means that the common BJJ weight cut practices won’t yield result during this time.
+This means that the common BJJ weight cut practices won’t yield results during this time.

 Moreover, there’s the issue of fat reduction.
 Women that fall below a certain limit of fat percentage, might lose their menstrual cycle altogether.
 This is reversible, but not something worth an IBJJF medal.
 In a way, the body fights against a weight cut in order to ensure it is capable of preproduction.
 This is a purely physiological response and one you can predict, meaning you can factor it in your weight cut.

 There are a couple of common issues associated with cutting weight during a menstrual cycle.
 One is cravings.
 During this time your hunger is a force to be reckoned with, and in particular, sugar cravings.
-Battling this during a time of low carb dieting can be maddening.
-Moreover, there’s often significant bloating that occurs, frustrating your weight cutting efforts.
+Battling this during a time of low-carb dieting can be maddening.
+Moreover, there’s often significant bloating that occurs, frustrating your weight-cutting efforts.

-Apart from a well-planned out cutting protocol, you should employ several tips and tricks to deal with these minor issues.
+Apart from a well-planned cutting protocol, you should employ several tips and tricks to deal with these minor issues.
 In essence, you need to understand that there’s no way to curb cravings without snacking However, you can make snacking part of the weight cut and not suffer negative consequences.
 Lockhart’s cinnamon in water trick is perfect to deal with sugar cravings in particular.
 Bloat control comes mainly in the form of hydration or better-said hyperhydration.
 Salt baths might help as well.

 To be honest, I am all against weight cuts.
 However, in the cases that you feel you really need to cut weight at least do it in a healthy way.
 There’s no need to let your monthly menstrual cycle affect your BJJ weight cut.
 Simply plan for it and introduce the adjustments to your cutting schedule.
 Moreover, never cut weight unless your cut is designed by a nutritionist or medical professional.
 Finally, if you’re really having a hard time with hormones, think about switching your weight class while you still have time to register